tomek113/WebdavForEnpass/README.md

 1. Before you build your docker image!

-   Set webdav username and password that you will later use to in Enpass app:
+   Set webdav username and password that you will later use in Enpass app:

       cd <docker_build_files>